-Western New Zealand was originally part of Gondwana and lay adjacent to eastern Australia until around 80 Ma ago.
-The NW of the South Island of New Zealand comprises an area of predominantly early Paleozoic rocks in broad northerly trending belts which terminate at the Alpine Fault (Figure 1).
-The Paleozoic sequence is divided into the Buller Terrane, Takaka Central and Takaka Eastern Belts.
-These belts are interpreted to correspond with the Western, Central and Eastern belts of the Lachlan Fold Belt.
+Western New Zealand was originally part of Gondwana and lay adjacent to eastern Australia until around 80 Ma ago1.
+The NW of the South Island of New Zealand comprises an area of predominantly early Palaeozoic rocks in broad northerly trending belts which terminate at the Alpine Fault (Figure 1).
+The Palaeozoic sequence is divided into the Buller Terrane, Takaka Central and Takaka Eastern Belts.
+These belts are interpreted to correspond with the Western, Central and Eastern belts of the Lachlan Fold Belt1.
 The Buller and Western Lachlan belts contain the orogenic gold deposits like Bendigo, Ballarat and Fosterville in Australia and the Reefton and Lyell Goldfields in New Zealand.

-The Sams Creek porphyry dyke (SCD) is located in the Eastern Takaka Terrane, which is equivalent to the Eastern Lachlan belt that hosts porphyry copper-gold deposits like Cadia and Ridgeway.
+The mineralisation is contained within a hydrothermally altered peralkaline granite porphyry dyke2 that intrudes the Early Palaeozoic metasediments.
+The Sams Creek dyke (SCD) is located in the Eastern Takaka Terrane, which is equivalent to the Eastern Lachlan belt that hosts porphyry copper-gold deposits like Cadia and Ridgeway.

-The SCD mineralisation is contained within a hydrothermally altered peralkaline granite porphyry dyke that intrudes the Early Paleozoic metasediments.
-The dyke is up to 60m thick and can be traced E-W for over 7kms along strike (Figure 2).
-The SCD generally dips steeply to the north (~600), with gold mineralisation extending down dip for at least 1km and is open at depth (Figure 3).
+The SCD is up to 60m thick and can be traced E-W for over 7kms along strike (Figure 2).
+The SCD generally dips steeply to the north (~60°), with gold mineralisation extending down dip for at least 1km and it is open at depth.